SandeepSainiProgrammer/Banner_grabbing/README.md

 Banner_grabbing
 ===============

 Banner Grabbing is an enumeration technique used to glean information about computer systems on a network.

+How to use :
+            python banner.py -u http://targeturl.com